Dauby/SecrLib/README.md

 ## Logging :

 log(fname, content)

 // Logs something to a file

 logcopy(fname, ffname)

-// copys a file to another file logcopyremove(fname, ffname)
+// copys a file to another file

+logcopyremove(fname, ffname)

-// Copys a log to a file, then deletes the first file logmake(fname)
+// Copys a log to a file, then deletes the first file

+logmake(fname)

 // makes a file

 logdelete(fname)

 // deletes a file

 ## Math :

-slope(x2, y2, x1, y2)
+math.slope(x2, y2, x1, y2)

-// calculates the slope of a set of coordinates
+// returns the calculation of the slope of a set of coordinates

+math.addone(num1)

+// returns the number plus 1

+math.subone(num1)

+// returns the number minus 1

+math.midpointxcoord(x1, x2)

+// returns the midpoint of the x coordinate

+math.midpointycoord(y1, y2)

+// returns the midpoint of the y coordinate